Building a new business venture

 You’ve probably heard this advice from me before: start with one thing, just do one thing.

-Lift one weed, clear one space, one little thing, and that is going to clear a little bit of space for you.
+Lift one weed, clear one space, one little thing, and that is going to be clearing a little bit of space for you.

 Let’s say you watch Netflix every night until 10pm and therefore you don’t get up until… 6am.
 What if you slowly started to watch less Netflix?
 I’m only using this example because I’ve done it myself.
 If you started watching less Netflix, and getting up a little bit earlier – what could you make space for then?